5/11/2026 - technology-and-innovation

 https://cmtassociation.org/presenter/prashant-shah/

-• In another note, I emphasize that each reader must decide whether it is worth investing in Bitcoin or another asset in the short, medium, or long term, should they consider them undervalued.
-What I present is not an investment recommendation; everyone must conduct their own research and arrive at their own conclusions.
+• In another sense, I emphasize that each reader must decide whether it is worth investing in Bitcoin or another asset in the short, medium, or long term, should they consider them undervalued.
+What I present is not an investment recommendation; each individual must conduct their own research and reach their own conclusions.
 Always invest prudently, with buying and selling strategies.
-Investments here are very volatile and high-risk.
+Investments here are highly volatile and high-risk.

-The worst mistake one can make in this market is to be impatient and succumb to greed or panic.
+The biggest mistake one can make in this market is to be impatient and let oneself be carried away by greed or panic.

 Do you want to validate this article?